 As part of their cardiac evaluation, pilots who are seeking an initial special issuance following a valve replacement will need to submit copies of their hospital and medical records for review.
 A current report from your treating cardiologist will also be required.
 A 24-hour Holter monitor, echocardiogram, and maximal GXT (stress test) must be performed, and first- or second-class certificate applicants will be reviewed by the Federal Air Surgeon’s (FAS) Cardiology Panel.
 Read the FAA’s protocol for cardiac valve replacement to learn more about what to expect.

 4. Coronary heart disease that has been treated or, if untreated, that has been symptomatic or clinically significant

-The FAA recognizes four broad categories of coronary heart disease (CHD), two of which include a myocardial infarction (MI), and two of which may or may not.
+The FAA recognizes four broad categories of coronary heart disease (CHD), two of which include myocardial infarction (MI), two of which may or may not.
 Pilots who have non-MI coronary heart disease but have had open revascularization of any coronary arteries and left main coronary artery stenting or who have had percutaneous intervention are subject to the CHD special issuance considerations.

 5. Diabetes mellitus requiring hypoglycemic medications

 If a pilot has diabetes mellitus type II which is medication controlled and requires the use of hypoglycemic medications, this is considered a disqualifying condition.
 To determine initial qualification to seek a special issuance, check the list of acceptable combinations of diabetes medications.
 If your medications are on the list, you may submit a Diabetes or Hyperglycemia on Oral Medications Status Report that outlines your medication dosage, side effects, any clinically significant hypoglycemic episodes, and demonstrates satisfactory control of the diabetes.
 Results from a current A1C hemoglobin test must also be included.
 The decision will be based on the diabetes decision considerations established by the FAA.